“I’m guessing by that you don’t mean ‘concentrating really hard?'” Red asks.

 “Now that we’re all here, let’s get started,” Rei says, smoothly taking charge of the experiment in a way Red might have resented a month ago.
 Everyone nods, and they move as a group toward the elevators.
 Empty as the gym is, the six of them stand out in a number of ways, and Red is aware of how everyone they pass turn to stare.

 His fellow psychic snorts, looking around the gym.
 “I don’t think it’ll amount to anything, but the sooner it’s tried the sooner we can move on to other things.”

+Well, that settles that.
 Red wants to ask if that means he’ll give it his best shot, but decides that might come off as less than friendly.
 If only one of the others had agreed to come… but Rowan could be remote in his own way, and Tatsumaki would only care a little more than Daniel.

-They reach the elevator, which takes them just a couple floors down before the doors open at the first level of training rooms, and they find the Gym Second waiting for them.
+They reach the elevator, which takes them just a couple floors down before the doors open at the first level of training rooms, and they find the Gym Second waiting.

 “Hello, everyone,” Tetsuo says, gaze jumping between them.
 “I thought I’d come observe your experiment, if that’s alright.”

-Everyone seems taken aback, except for Rei, who nods.
-“Of course.”
-She turns to the others.
+Everyone seems taken aback except for Rei, who turns to them.
 “I figured it would be good to have someone else with us, who wouldn’t be participating, in case something goes wrong.”